darrenpng/png-resources/README.md

 ## Portal

-- [Click here](https://github.com/darrenpng/png-resources/blob/main/history.md) if you want a brief primer on the history of New Guinea.
+- [Click here](https://github.com/darrenpng/png-resources/blob/main/history.md) for a brief primer on the history of New Guinea.
-- Click here if you want to look through the catalogue of materials (with summaries).
+- [Click here](https://github.com/darrenpng/png-resources/blob/main/catalogue.md) to browse the catalogue of materials with summaries.

 Or feel free to head straight to the "**Texts**" folder if you want to pick something to read.